notkainoa/Emblemic/README.md

 ## Export Options

-IconForge exports icons as high-resolution PNG files with the following specifications:
+Emblemic exports icons as high-resolution PNG files with the following specifications:

 - **Default Export Size**: 1024×1024 pixels (configurable in the code)
 - **Internal Render Resolution**: 512×512 pixels for smooth editing